Raspberry Pi Home Assistant Docker Setup

 In our case, we want to run Home Assistant on a Raspberry Pi in a Docker container.
 In this tutorial I assume that you already installed Raspbian Buster on your Pi.
 If you are not familiar with the initial setup of the Raspberry, then this tutorial of the headless Raspberry Pi setup is the right for you.
 I recommend to install Raspbian Buster Lite because we do not need the graphical user interface but only the command line.
 The following part of the tutorial expect that your have Raspbian installed, an internet connection and SSH activated.

-How to Use a Docker on the Rasperry Pi
+Docker on the Raspberry Pi

 In this article is not a docker guide because there are already very good articles about docker in general.
 But I will summarize the fundamentals of docker that you understand why we use it.